Welcome to Volume 8 of Executed to Suppress His Message.

 And then along came the serpent:

 But Satan didn’t cause Adam and Eve to sin.
-Instead, the Devil planted the seed that God was not truthful — and that Eve should discover what God was hiding from them.
-And of course, Satan knew this tree contained what was necessary to destroy Adam and Eve’s relationship with God.
+Instead, the Devil planted the Idea that God was not truthful – and that Eve should discover what God was hiding from them.
+And of course, Satan knew that his tree contained what was necessary to destroy Adam and Eve’s relationship with God.

-The Devil’s primary objective was (and still is) to encourage God’s children to listen to lies produced by a false messenger.
+The Devil’s primary objective was (and still is) to encourage God’s children to listen to the lies produced by a false messengers.

 “For God knows that in the day you eat from it your eyes will be opened, and you will be like God, knowing good and evil” (Genesis 3:5).